 TEFL as an industry has progressed tremendously in recent years, and some of the more recent developments is the option to participate in TEFL as a study abroad experience or as a way to gain international experience in the Education field.
 There are several TEFL certification options that currently exist, but the most common can be divided into two camps: certifications completed online, and certifications completed in a traditional classroom setting over the course of four weeks.
 Onsite certifications are the most rigorous, but also the most thorough.
 In recent years, some education abroad providers have combined a TEFL training course in a foreign country with language skills and a host-family stay.
 Depending on the TEFL provider and the home university, college credit can be issued for such an experience, and you don’t necessarily have to be an Education major to take advantage of the benefits after graduation!

-If you’re still wondering why you should teach abroad, check out the provided links, or read reviews from people who have already been certified to teach abroad!
+If you’re still wondering why you should teach abroad, check out the reviews from people who have already been certified to teach abroad!